seap-udea/pypack/README.md

 [![version](https://img.shields.io/pypi/v/pypack?color=blue)](https://pypi.org/project/pypack/)
 [![downloads](https://img.shields.io/pypi/dw/pypack)](https://pypi.org/project/pypack/)

-`PyPack` is a Python package template.
+`PyPacking` is a Python package template.
 It provides the minimal set of files and functionalities to create and distribute a python package using `PyPI`.
 This `README` is one of the files you must provide with the package.
 Change it according to the information you want to